o-jasper/merkletree/hanging_block/first_idea.md

 Patricia-proven end state value with the value at the end of running the contract.

 If indeed wrong, the HB invalidates the block and subsequent blocks.(auch) If correct, nothing happens.
+(Of course this can be simulated)

 ### Problems

-* The accessed state might be large, making proving it wrong too expensive.
+1. The accessed state might be large, making proving it wrong too expensive.
-* `sstore`-ing a lot for state is costly.
+2. `sstore`-ing a lot for state is costly.
-* `call`ing emulating `sstore` is costly, and it needs to emulate storage over multiple contracts.(more costly yet)
+3. `call`ing emulating `sstore` is costly, and it needs to emulate storage over multiple contracts.(more costly yet)
+4. Still need to figure out how to have multiple instances of a contract on the HB?
+How does calling other contracts work?

-## Maybe different?
+## Other approaches?
-Maybe a solution is to really compile checking code right into the Ethereum-HB-end, and have the HB program fuddles out the contract it needs to use on its end.
+Maybe a solution is to really compile checking code right into the Ethereum-HB-end.
+HB program needs to get at the contract -as-it-runs there aswel though.

+(4) can be solved:

+1. Simply not have them..
+Each on-HB contract corresponds to one on-Ethereum.

+   Monoliths that store the process of multiple.(not very handy sometimes..)
+2. Mess with code more complicatedly, also altering `address`, messing with `calldataload` to stuff in the address somewhere, messing with `call` to correspond aswel.

+Perhaps (3) can be solved, by converting the `sstore`/`sload`s locally in-contract to specify the actual contract, and adding some extra functionality allowing the HB contract to look at the relevant value afterward.